haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 We will now fit the models we obained into the unpublished 9Å resolution cryo-EM map for the RNA Polymerase III apo state.
 For this we will use the [UCSF Chimera][link-chimera]{:target="_blank"} software.

-For this open the EM map `PolIII_9A.mrc` (available in the `cryo-EM` directory) and the PDB file of the cluster you want to fit.
+For this open the PDB file of the cluster you want to fit and the EM map `PolIII_9A.mrc` (available in the `cryo-EM` directory).

 <a class="prompt prompt-info">
   UCSF Chimera Menu → File → Open... → Select the file